Free latest 2,500+ PMP Examination Questions

 Additionally, the PMP practice exam content in this book include questions on the overall Project Management Framework and Professional Responsibility; reflecting the real PMP exam.

 The ten knowledge areas contain a total of 49 processes which are applied to five basic process groups.
-These five basic process groups, or “domains”, are common across all projects and listed below along with the percentage of questions one should expect on the PMP exam:
+These five basic process groups, or “domains”, are common across all projects and listed below along with the percentage of questions one should expect on the new PMP exam: